-Topical use of a Magnesium cream can help soothe and hydtrate dry, flaky skin.
-My all time favourite Magnesium cream is the Elektra Magnesium Cream - Island Spice.
-Used on affected area it can help to keep that chicken skin feeling under control, rich in replenishing Magnesium Chloride as well as natural butters and oils such as Shea Butter, Coconut Oil, Mango Butter and Hemp Oil.
+Topical use of a Magnesium cream can help soothe and hydrate dry, flaky skin.
+My all-time favourite Magnesium cream is the Elektra Magnesium Cream - Island Spice.
+Used on the affected area it can help to keep that chicken skin feeling under control, rich in replenishing Magnesium Chloride as well as natural butters and oils such as Shea Butter, Coconut Oil, Mango Butter and Hemp Oil.
 This deeply nourishing daily Magnesium moisturiser can be applied all over the body, including the face.

 SKIN by ecostore Rejuvenating Body Moisturiser

 Designed to condition dehydrated skin, the SKIN by ecostore Rejuvenating Body Moisturiser is a wonderful, dermatologically tested daily moisturiser for dry skin which can be used on Keratosis Pilaris, it can help to smooth bumps on skin and deliver a burst of moisture.
 Rich in essential fatty acids from Blackcurrant and Grape Seed extracts, this gentle yet powerful body lotion also contains creamy Shea Butter which may help soften existing bumps and reduce new bumps from forming.

 Coconut oil as a Keratosis Pilaris home remedy